Cloudyn/azure-enable-diagnostics/README.md

 # Azure Enable Diagnostics

-azure-enable-diagnostics automates enabling monitoring Diagnostics on Azure VMs.
+azure-enable-diagnostics automates enabling Monitoring Diagnostics on Azure VMs.

 For details on the context for this utility, see [Enabling Azure Diagnostics](https://www.cloudyn.com/blog/)